 Stretch Your Legs

-Copenhagen is a small city, so depending on where you stay, most of the attractions and activities are within walking distance.
-Walking gives you a great opportunity to get up close and personal with all the sights and sounds of Copenhagen.
-It also allows you to meet and greet the locals who can tell you about the best spots or the secret hang-outs in the city.
+Copenhagen is a small city, so most attractions and activities are within walking or cycling distance.
+Walking allows you to experience the sights and sounds of Copenhagen and you can meet and greet the locals who can recommend the best spots or secret hang-outs in the city.